Shopify/polaris/polaris.shopify.com/content/foundations/content/naming.md

 <!-- end -->

 Some evocative names can be more descriptive, although they’re harder to trademark if they use common terminology.
-Not all evocative names need t trademarked.
+Not all evocative names need to be trademarked.

 <!-- dodont -->